-Before the audit, the customer(s) and the Auditee will receive an audit plan from the auditors, detailing the major topics of the audit and a tentative schedule.
-Agreement must be reached on the proposed audit plan from all parties involved (customer(s), Auditee and auditors) before the audit can take place.
+Before the audit the Auditee will receive an audit plan from the auditors, detailing the major topics of the audit and a tentative schedule

-During the audit the GMP compliance of the Auditee will be evaluated by the auditors on the basis of the ICH Q7 guideline (GMP for APIs, part II of the EU GMP Guide) using the APIC Auditing Aide Memoire and APIC How To Do ICH Q7 Guidance document as references.
+During the audit the cGMP compliance of the Auditee will be evaluated by the auditors on the basis of the applicable items of the ICH Q7 guideline (GMP for APIs, part II of the EU GMP Guide) and other relevant guidances if applicable (for example ISO, ICH Q9, 10, 11) using the APIC Auditing Aide Memoire and APIC How To Do ICH Q7 Guidance document as references.

-All observations relating to GMP deficiencies will be explained, clarified and classified (Refer to section 1 for classification rating) during the final wrap up meeting with the Senior Management of the Auditee.
+All observations relating to GMP deficiencies will be stated and classified (Refer to section 1 for classification rating) during the final wrap up meeting with the Senior Management of the Auditee.

-In the case where the API Manufacturer / Distributor / Broker/ Importer/ Packer / Re-Packer requests the Third Party Audit as part of a Self Assessment of GMP status, a 2-day audit performed by 1 auditor may be sufficient.
+In the case where the material Manufacturer/Distributor/Broker/Importer/Packer/Re-Packer requests the Third Party Audit as part of a Self Assessment of GMP status, a 2-day audit performed by 1 auditor may be sufficient.

-3.1.5 Audit Report: Reviewing, Signing and Archiving
+4.1.5 Audit Report: Reviewing, Signing and Archiving